the-puzzler/pygames/README.md

 - One‑action rule: `game/run.py:13` (`sanitize_action`)
 - 1v1 loop: `game/run.py:39` (`run_game`)

+Headless practice (no graphics):
+- Use `ww_headless.py` to simulate 1v1 in the terminal against a greedy opponent.
+- Edit the `my_training_bot` at the bottom of the file and re-run.
+- Run: `uv run ww_headless.py` (or `python ww_headless.py`).

+Robustness: If a bot function raises an exception or returns invalid values, the engine treats it as a safe no‑op (Wait) for that step.
+Numeric inputs are clamped (e.g., build only as many as you can afford; negative or non‑numeric becomes 0; attack percentages are clamped to 0..1 and persist until changed).

 ### Turn structure and actions

 Time is split into fixed PLAN steps.
-Each PLAN step your bot returns a dict with optional keys; the engine takes exactly one action according to priority.
+Each PLAN step your bot returns a dict with one action key; the engine performs exactly one action per step.

 Allowed keys your bot may return: